GoogleCloudPlatform/data-analytics-golden-demo/README.md

 # Data-Analytics-Golden-Demo
 Deploys a end to end working demo of a Data Analytics / Data Processing using Google Cloud.
 All the services are connected, configured and ready to run.
 All the artifacts are deployed and you can immedately start using.
 This is a great tool for exporting Google's Data Cloud and can be used as a foundation for other demos.
-The system has 70 to 700 million rows of data so that you can show performance, scale and integration of various services.
+The system has 70 to 700+ million rows of data so that you can show performance, scale and integration of various services.
+Private IP addresses / Private Service Connect are used throughout the system.

 ![alt tag](./images/Architecture-Diagram.png)